LarsNorlander/dev-diary/general.md

 ## September 24, 2018

 Today was mostly code exams, meetings, and emails.
 I have a meeting for tomorrow and we'll see just how many emails.
 Maybe I could squeeze in just a bit of reading before collapsing into the bed?

+## September 26, 2018

+Again, with the really occupied day of emails and calls.
+Tomorrow I have a meeting that's pretty early in the day so maybe, if nobody calls me in the afternoon, I could at least watch a video or something.